skotzko/oldblog/_posts/2014-03-31-how-to-unlock-foreign-languages.md

   * not using definite articles in Anki: in English, we don't use definite articles ("the") anywhere near as much as other languages do.
   * Translating: **this is the big trap that I and damn near everybody I know has fallen into**.
 Translating is slow, tiring, and boring for your conversational partner.
 Moreover, your goal is NOT to train yourself to translate.
 Your goal is to train yourself to communicate fluidly in this new language.
 After those initial 300-400 base vocab words, translation is only slowing you down and making you dependent on a crutch you don't need.

-### What if I'm just going on a quick trip somewhere, and don't want to learn the whole language?
+### What If I'm Just Going on a Quick Trip Somewhere, and Don't Want to Learn the Whole Language?
 Fair enough.
 You're going on vacation for two weeks—worth bothering to learn anything?
 I'd say so.
 There is immense value in getting the basic words and phrases (i.e. the initial 400).

 Without fail, putting forth an honest attempt to speak in the local language will get you treated better than the opposite.
 You'll get better deals, more sympathy, more help, and maybe some amazing new cultural experiences that locals invite you to join in.

 So, yes, at least learn something.
 A little bit of effort here can have an outsized impact on the quality and fun of your trip.

-### What are the flaws with this approach?
+### What Are the Flaws with This Approach?
 You'll quickly become more interesting and attractive, so your social calendar may get quite full.
 Don't come whining to me when you're too busy doing awesome new stuff.

 But in all seriousness, I can think of two things about this approach that you may consider a flaw, depending on your personal goal: